 It is also typical of such attorneys that they will not appear in person at the DMV license suspension hearing, but rather will handle it by telephone.
-As this is an extremely ineffective way to defend against a suspension, you should directly ask the attorney if he intends to appear at the hearing in person.
+As this is an extremely ineffective way to defend against a suspension, you should directly ask the attorney if he intends to appear at the hearing in person -- and if he will provide you afterwards with a copy of the audio-taped proceedings.
 DUI license suspension hearings are almost impossible to win over the telephone.

 Finally, beware any attorney who promises to get you a specific result in your case (reduction of the charge to reckless driving, no jail time, etc.).
 Ask him to put the promise in writing (he will not do this).
 It is simply not possible to predict a result without a careful investigation.
 Furthermore, it is a violation of the State Bar rules of ethics.